anishparajuli555/SMSLocalization/README.md

 # SMSLocalization:

-Note: This is just a helper class that lets you integrate multi language support in your app withing few minutes.
+Note: This is just a helper class written in **SWIFT3** that lets you integrate multi language support in your app within few minutes.

-*This is Not a library.*

 **How to use**